ray-project/ray/doc/source/serve/advanced-guides/grpc-guide.md

 ### Model Composition
-Assuming we have the below deployments. `ImageDownloader` and `DataPreprocessor` are two steps to process the image data before the pytorch resnet can run inference.
-And there is a `ImageClassifier` deployment to initialize model, call both `ImageDownloader` and `DataPreprocessor`, and feed into the model to get the classes and probabilities for the given image.
+Assuming we have the below deployments. `ImageDownloader` and `DataPreprocessor` are two separate steps to download and process the image before the pytorch can run inference.
+There is also a `ImageClassifier` deployment to initialize model, call both `ImageDownloader` and `DataPreprocessor`, and feed into the resnet model to get the classes and probabilities of the given image.

 ```{literalinclude} ../doc_code/grpc_proxy/grpc_guide.py
 :start-after: __begin_model_composition_deployment__